OfficeDev/teams-toolkit/docs/cicd_insider/README.md

 The potential changes you can make for the script or workflow definition:
 1. Change how the CI flow is triggered.
 We default to when a new commit is pushed into the `dev` branch.
 1. Change the way of how to install node and npm.
-1. Ensure you have a npm build script, or customize the way you build in the automation code.
+1. Use a npm build script, or customize the way you build in the automation code.
-1. Ensure you have a npm test script which returns zero for success, and/or change the test commands.
+1. Use a npm test script which returns zero for success, and/or change the test commands.

 ### Set up CD Pipeline
 1. Add [CD Scripts](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd_insider/others-script-cd-template.sh) into your Azure DevOps repository, and do necessary customizations as you may infer from the comments in the script file.